 provide 3D MIMO SC network planning and deployment guidelines for typical 3D indoor scenarios.
 The achievement of the above objectives will provide crucial inputs for multiple-antenna and 5G/B5G system design, and will increase network capacity in indoor hot spots by 20-30%.

-Forskarassistent vid Electrical Engineering, Kommunikationssystem, informationsteori och antenner, Antennas
+Forskarassistent vid Chalmers, Electrical Engineering, Kommunikationssystem, informationsteori och antenner, Antennas

 Västra Frölunda, Sweden

 Luton, United Kingdom

 Sheffield, United Kingdom